danilababanov/lonely_batcher/README.md

     $ rake console

-To process some files run the following in the irb session:
+To process some files run the following in the irb session created above:

 ```ruby
   taxonomy_file = File.open('path/to/taxonomy/xml')